dell/dellemc-openmanage-ansible-modules/docker/README.md

 # Build a Docker image of Dell EMC OpenManage Ansible Modules
 Build a docker image for Dell EMC OpenManage Ansible Modules by using the Docker Engine and the docker file for OpenManage Ansible Modules.
 Download the docker file from [here](./Dockerfile).

+OpenManage Ansible Modules docker file contains [Ansible](https://pypi.org/project/ansible/), [OpenManage Python SDK (OMSDK)](https://pypi.org/project/omsdk/), and [Python:3-slim](https://hub.docker.com/_/python) image source packages.
+Ensure that you adhere to the licensing terms and conditions of these packages and get the required approval before building the docker image from this file.

 For more information about the Docker Engine and how to install the Docker Engine, see https://docs.docker.com/engine/.

 ## How to build the Docker image
 To build the docker image, do the following: